Walking alone at night

-- Keep your handbag close to your body.
+- Keep bags containing valuables, wallets, purses etc close to your body

 - Keep your cell phone where you can reach it.

 - Walk close to the gutter, not beside shop doorways.